Epick362/bulma-hugo-static-starter/README.md

-# Hugo Starter Kit with Gulp Asset Pipeline
+# Hugo Starter Kit with Gulp Asset Pipeline and Bulma.io

 ## About This Kit

-This kit includes basic boilerplate for creating static sites with [Hugo](https://gohugo.io/).
+This kit includes basic boilerplate for creating static sites with [Hugo](https://gohugo.io/) and basic stylic with [Bulma.io](http://bulma.io/).

 If you are confused about source organization, build steps, modules, etc, every partial, `.js`, and `.scss` file includes thorough comments.

-For more detailed information on the Gulp Asset Pipeline, see the [README in the `assets` folder](https://github.com/rdwatters/hugo-starter/tree/master/assets).
+For more detailed information on the Gulp Asset Pipeline, see the [README in the `assets` folder](https://github.com/Epick362/bulma-hugo-static-starter/tree/master/assets).

-## What This Kit Is *Not*

-This kit is not a theme.
-This kit is for those who want to build their site's style from scratch.

-This kit is not a replacement for the [official Hugo Documentation](http://gohugo.io/overview/introduction/).
-If you are new to Hugo, I'd recommend reading the documentation first.
-If you have questions related to building your site, join the [Hugo Discuss Forum](https://discuss.gohugo.io/).

-This kit is (probably) not as friendly to PC users since my development experience is limited to OSX.
-This is a shortcoming on my part.
-I'll continue to develop the documentation to be cross-platform.

-> **Note:** The workflow inherent in the build process is my own and reflects my own biases.
-This kit may be too opinionated for seasoned developers.
-My intent is to provide sane defaults and save beginners time.

 ## Requirements